-The exception is Chile, which adopted national teacher standards (Marco para la Buena Enseñanza) in 2002, after three years of joint work by a national commission and the teachers' union.
-Chile's framework remains a best-practice example for the region (Figure 18).
+The exception is Chile, which adopted national teacher standards (Marco para la Buena Enseñanza) in 2003, after three years of joint work by a national commission and the teachers' union.
+Chile's framework remains a best-practice example for the region (figure O.18).
 It has guided the design of other key policies, including Chile's teacher evaluation system and teacher exit exam, the Prueba Inicia.
-National teaching standards take time and effort to develop, and for large federal countries such as Brazil and Mexico, the challenges are particularly great.
-Formally establishing high standards for teachers, however, lays the foundation for education quality.
+National teaching standards take time and effort to develop, but formally establishing high standards for teachers lays the foundation for education quality.